Risk vs Volatility

 Why they blur together

-Both can feel scary
+Big moves can feel scary

-Both can feel scary
+Big moves can feel scary

 What helps clarify it

-Context around movement
+Context around how much movement is happening

 Best first takeaway